 Identifying your values provides you with an opportunity to become aligned in your thoughts, words, and actions.
 You become aligned with your authentic self.

 Some of the coaching books I’ve read say to limit your values list to 10, 5, or even 3.
 I say–don’t limit yourself–find what feels authentic to you.
-And, keep in mind that some of your values may change over time.
+Keep in mind that some of your values may change over time.
 A twenty-year old will have different values than a 50 or 70 year-old.
 Take time every year to assess your values and change the list as needed.

 Need some ideas for your list of values?
 Here are some examples (there are a lot more) to get you started: